omeka/omeka-s-enduser/docs/modules/csseditor.md

 ## Using the CSS Editor interface

-If CSS Editor is active, then a tab for CSS Editor will appear in the context menu for every site.
+If CSS Editor is active, then a link for CSS Editor will appear in the context menu for every site.

 ![Screenshot of Omeka S site context menu witth CSS Editor navigation item highlighted.](modulesfiles/csseditor_contextmenu.jpg)